jmchung/leetcode-java/problems/628-maximum-product-of-three-numbers.md

 # Thoughts

 We have to consider the negative numbers to get the max product.
 If the elements in nums are all positive, the rightmost three numbers is the answer.
-If the nums contains the negative numbers, the max product may be the leftmost two numbers and rightmose one number.
+If the nums contains the negative numbers, the max product may also be the leftmost two numbers and rightmose one number.

 ```
 nums = [-1, -5, -100, 8, 2, 5, 9, 1, 7, 3, 4]